lukebussey/grunt-google-cloud/README.md

 ## Supported Services

-The first version of this plugin current only supports [#google-cloud-storage](Google Cloud Storage).
+The first version of this plugin current only supports [Google Cloud Storage](#google-cloud-storage).

 ## Google Cloud Storage